Complex normalizing flows can almost be information K\"ahler-Ricci flows: Conclusions and limitations

 \section{Conclusions and limitations}

 We developed connections between the complex normalizing flow and the Kähler-Ricci flow.
 We showcased that under Wirtinger differentiation and conditions, such as a Bayesian neural network parameter, the two mathematical frameworks hold equivalences.
 Our methods are primarily interesting because Kähler-Ricci flow is nonstandard in machine learning literature.
 Our methods establish that we can construct normalizing flows through a complex geometric lens, thus we have combined two research areas that are dissimilar.
-Thus, results typically found in Kähler-Ricci flow literature can be applied variously to normalizing flows upon suitable circumstance.
+Thus, results typically found in Kähler literature can be applied variously to normalizing flows upon suitable circumstance.
 Our primary limitation is that, while our mathematical frameworks develop connections between two disjoint research areas, there is not much space to develop computational results as consequences of our methods.
-While it is true that complex normalizing flows are uncommon in literature, we discussed that realified normalizing flows can be treated as complex under holomorphic conditions.
-Moreover, we showed we can primarily bypass the necessary effects of holomorphicity through architectural innovation, thus normalizing flows being complex in our methods is mostly not a limitation.